IntelliTect/Coalesce/docs/pages/modeling/model-types/dtos.rst

 ProjectedDtoDataSource
 ......................

-In addition to creating a :ref:`CustomDataSources` by deriving from :ref:`StandardDataSource`, there also exists a class :cs:`ProjectedDtoDataSource` that can be used to easily perform projection from EF model types to your custom DTO types using EF query projections. :cs:`ProjectedDtoDataSource` inherits from :ref:`StandardDataSource`.
+In addition to creating a :ref:`DataSources` by deriving from :ref:`StandardDataSource`, there also exists a class :cs:`ProjectedDtoDataSource` that can be used to easily perform projection from EF model types to your custom DTO types using EF query projections. :cs:`ProjectedDtoDataSource` inherits from :ref:`StandardDataSource`.

     .. code-block:: c#